rahatislamayon/cs50/README.md

 What makes CS50 unique is its focus on how to think, not just what to code.
 Students finish the course with a deep understanding of how computers work, how data is stored and processed, and how to translate ideas into functioning programs.

 Completing CS50 is a major achievement.
 It reflects not only technical skill but also persistence, problem-solving ability, and a commitment to learning how technology shapes the world.

-Would you like me to tailor this section for your specific project (for example, if it’s your Command-Line Calculator or Info Mask Chrome Extension)?
-I can make it fit naturally into your full README.md.